dhis2/training-docs/content/android/tg_aggregate.md

 ![](images/datasets/image18.png)

+Now try to save the dataset and run validation rules on the device.

 * An error dialog will appear once you try to save and the dataset will not be marked as complete.
 The description and instructions of the validation rule will be displayed to help the user identify the error.

 ![](images/datasets/image4.png)

-**_NOTE: On a dataset that does not have a setup "Complete allowed only if validation passes".
-When clicking on the save button; if the data set has validation rules associated with it, then the app will ask the user to run the validation rules._**
+**_NOTE: When completing a dataset, there is an option "Complete allowed only if validation passes".
+In this scenario, the validation rules will be run even if the user says "No" to the prompt "Do you want to check data quality."
+In this case, the validation rules must all pass in order to save the dataset._**

-For this Exercise ask Participants to use a different validation error.

-"NUT - ANC contact during which pregnant women received any breastfeeding counselling Vs ANC contacts"

-VALIDATION: ANC contact during which pregnant women received any breastfeeding counselling should be less than or equal to ANC Contacts

-### STOP Perform Eercise 2
+### STOP - Perform Exercise 2

 ## Part 3 - Offline and Data Sync

-**Before performing this demo trainers need to turn off the internet connection.**
+**Before performing this demo trainers need to turn off the internet connection.
+After they turn off the internet, log out of the account.**

 ![](images/datasets/image29.png)

-**Follow the instructions for Data Entry similar to Part 1.**

-### Log in the DHIS2 Android App
+### Log back in to the DHIS2 Android App

 **NOTE : After a successful login the user should be able to perform an offline login only (only available for the last combination of URL/Username).
 Offline usage gives the possibility of using the application without any type of connectivity.
-All data will still be stored and the user can perform a synchronization once the connection is established or available.**
+All data will still be stored on the device and the user can perform a synchronization once the connection is established or available.**

 ![](images/datasets/image28.png)

-* Home Page can be seen.
+* The Home Page can be seen.

    ![](images/datasets/image7.png)